l3nz/say_cheez_ex/README.md

 - The name of this project, its version, the version of Elixir and OTP
 - When the project was built, where was it built and by which user, the build number (if available)
 - The current Git SHA that was built, when the last commit was made and by whom.
+- A set of properties aboz the current BEAM VM (architecture, word size, etc.)
+- The host name that this project was built on

 See https://hexdocs.pm/say_cheez_ex/SayCheezEx.html#info/1 for a full list.